 |V: Path To Conquest||Howard Weinstein||Sep 1987|

 |V: Symphony of Terror||Somtow Sucharitkul||May 1988|

-DC Comics published 18 issues of a comic book adaptation between February of 1985 and July of 1986, written by Cary Bates and penciled, for the most part, by Carmine Infantino.
-Because comic books were typically dated two months after they were actually published, the first issue was likely available in December of 1984 and the final issue in May of 1986.
+DC Comics published 18 issues of a comic book adaptation between February 1985 and July 1986, written by Cary Bates and penciled, for the most part, by Carmine Infantino.
+Because comic books are typically dated two months after they are actually published, the first issue was likely available in December 1984 and the final issue in May 1986.
 That means only three or four issues were released while V: The Series was still on the air.
 I haven’t read all the issues but from what I can tell, even if the creative staff were trying to stay true to the television series, for whatever reason(s) the comic series takes quite a few liberties.

 Here’s what I had to say about the continuity of the comic series in my review of the first issue:

 The first question I had after reading this first issue was how it fit in the time line of V: The Series.
 My best guess is that it picks up the action shortly the first few episodes.
 Diana has returned to the mothership, Ham has threatened to kill Nathan and Los Angeles has become a free city.
 Judging from this issue alone there doesnâ’t appear to be any attempt to sync up the continuity of the television series with the comic book version.
 I assume it was written before the television series premiered.

 The Visitors, for example, use some interesting technology in this issue that was never seen on screen.
 They have a hoverpad that can hold five armed troopers as well as jetpacks.
 And the Visitors still have a reverberation in their voices so Mike uses a “vocasimulator” to successfully impersonate a Visitor pilot.